davidbarone/webapp/README.md

 | CreatedDt   | DateTime  | not null     | The date/time the post was created |

 ## Comment Entity
 The comment entity stores comments for posts.
-Furthermore, a comment can also be made against another comment
+To keep things simple, I've limited comments to only be allowed on posts.
+Comments cannot be written on other comments.

 | Column Name | Data Type | Constraints  | Description                        |
 | ----------- | --------- | ------------ | ---------------------------------- |